Getting Started

 Aspect offers a Bazel training course.
 We have both an instructor-led and self-led option.

-You could start from a self-study tutorial specific for the language you use.
-As of December 2022, you'll find tutorials at https://bazel.build/start under "First build guides" for C++, Java, Android, and iOS, though the content is dated.
-A tutorial for Go is now available on the Rules Authors SIG site: https://bazel-contrib.github.io/SIG-rules-authors/
+To start from a self-study tutorial specific for the language you use, you'll find tutorials at https://bazel.build/start under "First build guides" for C++, Java, Go, Android, and iOS, though the content isn't all up to date.

-Yet another great option for those people with a "learn-by-doing" personality is to find an open-source project that uses Bazel, and learn from it.
+Another great option for those with a "learn-by-doing" personality is to find an open-source project that uses Bazel, and learn from it.
 Try to build their project, make changes, and experiment to see how things are wired together.
 If you send useful pull requests, you may be able to gain some knowledge from the project maintainers.

 If you like to "learn-by-watching", we've chatted with the person behind https://www.youtube.com/c/KrisFoster1.
 Give his channel a try.